|

-You can choose from over 700 hotels in and around Paris, read reviews, find hotel location maps, discounted rates and lots of valuable information on my Paris Hotels Booking Page
+You can choose from over 700 hotels and apartments in and around Paris, read reviews, find hotel location maps, discounted rates and lots of valuable information on my Paris Hotels Booking Page.

-When we were planning our trip to Paris we asked some friends where we should stay.
-Our friend Christina told us about her favorite little hotel on the Square at St Sulpice called the Recamier, right near the Luxembourg Gardens.
-It sounded OK to me and it was cheap, which in Paris means around 150 euros a night.
+When we were planning our 2nd trip to Paris we asked some friends where we should stay.
+Our friend Christina told us about her favorite little hotel on the Square at St Sulpice called the Hotel Recamier, right near the Luxembourg Gardens.
+It sounded OK to me and it was cheap.
 When we arrived at the airport

 our taxi driver, who was French, had never even heard of the hotel.
 Not a good sign, I thought.
 We finally located it right beneath one of the towers of the Cathedral of St Sulpice.
 We entered the small but colorful lobby and took the tiny elevator which could only fit one of us and our bags or two of us without our bags, or just our bags without us.
 The room was small.
 The phone was pre-laptop connector which meant I could not answer my e-mail.
 There was no TV.
 But the view of the square was fine and